chenyuan-date/chenyuan-date.github.io/_posts/2016-05-30-write better emails.md

 If you can, try and fit in all the critical details of your message into the subject line.
 If you are arranging a meeting, put the date and time.
 If you have made a decision, put it in the subject line.

-Examples of Good Subject Lines
+​Examples of Good Subject Lines
-​

 + Subject: Weekly Meeting moved to 2pm this Friday
 + Subject: Purchase of new printer now approved
 + Subject: 5 Ideas for Joanna's birthday present